awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent.md

 # Collecting Metrics and Logs from Amazon EC2 Instances and On\-Premises Servers with the CloudWatch Agent<a name="Install-CloudWatch-Agent"></a>

 The unified CloudWatch agent enables you to do the following:
-+ Collect more system\-level metrics from Amazon EC2 instances across operatins systems\.
++ Collect more system\-level metrics from Amazon EC2 instances across operating systems\.
 The metrics can include in\-guest metrics, in addition to the metrics for EC2 instances\.
 The additional metrics that can be collected are listed in [Metrics Collected by the CloudWatch Agent](metrics-collected-by-CloudWatch-agent.md)\.
 + Collect system\-level metrics from on\-premises servers\.
 These can include servers in a hybrid environment as well as servers not managed by AWS\.
 + Retrieve custom metrics from your applications or services using the `StatsD` and `collectd` protocols\. `StatsD` is supported on both Linux servers and servers running Windows Server\. `collectd` is supported only on Linux servers\.
 + Collect logs from Amazon EC2 instances and on\-premises servers, running either Linux or Windows Server\.